wlsdnr710/react_type/README.md

 # React Type

-This is project to create typing practice tool using React.
+This is project to create typing practice tool using React. test